 The Pregnancy Loss study is a theory-driven, quantitative investigation of how race/ethnicity affects women's coping strategies after pregnancy loss.
 This study has several aims: 1) to document the occurrence of grief, depressive, and anxiety reactions following the experiences of miscarriage and stillbirth; 2) to compare these experiences of grief, depressive, and anxiety reactions by gestational length at time of loss; 3) to examine the relationship between psychological distress and women's attributions for the loss, perception of care provided by healthcare professionals and provision of etiological information following loss; and 4) to assess posttraumatic stress disorder (PTSD) symptomology among women who have experienced pregnancy loss.
 This project is led by Emily Stasko.

 Barriers to Treatment among Minority Women with Infertility

 This research investigates the myriad psychosocial barriers that prevent minority women from seeking assisted reproductive technology (ART) treatment for infertility.
 The primary goal of this study is to reveal what perceived or genuine obstacles (e.g., financial, cultural, social, or psychological) prohibit minority women from seeking and following through with ART.
 Research assistants may assist with data collection and will prepare and enter data in SPSS.
 This project is led by Mona Elgohail.

-The Texting and Sexting study is examining different types of communication and behaviors among adults in romantic relationships.
+The sexting study is examining different types of communication and behaviors among adults in romantic relationships.
 A pilot study is examining attitudes towards various types of behaviors within adult relationships and prevalence of communication methods.
-Future work will examine how behaviors such as texting and sexting are related to various relationship attributes.
+Future work will examine how sexting is related to various relationship attributes.
 This work will attempt to discover under what circumstances these behaviors can strengthen relationships and when they may function as risk factors.
 This project is led by Emily Stasko.